4 Key Digital Functionalities

 Digital Registries Building Block is a multi-tenant platform where users can create and manage new registry databases.
 Each registry created within the system automatically generates OpenAPI-compliant services for interoperability.

-The Digital Registry System does not contain data capturing and workflow functionality, however, if a user interface for creating the new register and data storage & processing is needed then Digital Registries can be combined with other GovStack building blocks (e.g. the Registration Building Block) as a plug-and-play.
+The Digital Registry System does not contain data capturing and workﬂow functionality, however, if a user interface for making new registration requests and processing such requests is needed, then Digital Registries can be combined with other GovStack building blocks (e.g. the [Registration Building Block](https://github.com/GovStackWorkingGroup/bb-registration/tree/1.0-QA)) in a plug-and-play fashion.

 The first user of the Building Block is an **Administrator/Analyst** who is building a new registry.
 The Analyst is the person who is building the new registry database, changing the existing database configuration, or simply administering the API user authorization.
 The Administrator/analyst is using a web user interface.